How much does it cost to get certified as a Yoga Calm Youth Instructor?

 Do I need to renew my license regularly?
 If so, what are the costs?

 At the completion of your final Capstone course, a prorated $100 annual membership/license program will be available.
-This program/license is renewed each March and thus will be prorated to the date of your Capstone course completion.
+This optional program/license is renewed each March and thus will be prorated to the date of your Capstone course completion.
 This fee pays for your license to use the Yoga Calm trademark, costs in promoting your classes and Membership program, including online lesson plan and video libraries, continuing education, product and course discounts, and support of Certified Yoga Calm Instructors.

 What yoga experience do I need to take your certification programs?